PavlidisLab/rdp/docs/customization.md

 rdp.settings.organs.enabled=false
 ```

-## Ontology
+## Creating additional profile categories

-Support for ontologies based on the OBO format was introduced in the 1.5 series as a way to allow users to attach terms
+Support for additional profile categories, including ontologies based on the OBO format, was introduced in the 1.5 series as a way to make the software more flexible and customizable.
-to their profiles and be discovered via inference.

-Most of the administration of ontologies can be done under the `/admin/ontologies` endpoint.
+Most of the administration of profile categories can be done under the `/admin/ontologies` endpoint.

-To disable ontologies altogether, set the following in your `application.properties`:
+To disable this feature altogether, set the following in your `application.properties`:

 ```ini
 rdp.settings.ontologies.enabled=false